There’s no short of free PCB design software to get your very own PCB ready. But which one should you choose ?

 There’s some opensource PCB design software as good as professional software, you’ve to just find it out.
 Let’s start exploring them one by one.

-Undoubtedly it’s the best opensource fully featured free PCB design software till now, backed by CERN itself.
+Undoubtedly it’s the best free PCB design software till now, fully featured and opensource, backed by CERN.

 KiCad is a truly cross platform and multilingual application, runs seamlessly on Windows, Linux, macOS and most BSD flavors.